Featherston, New Zealand: Education

-Featherston once had a secondary school, Featherston District High School.
-It closed in the mid-1960s.
+Featherston District High School opened in 1923, and closed when Kuranui College opened in 1960.

 Transport

 Featherston is at the junction of State Highway 2 and State Highway 53.
 SH 2 connects Featherston south to Wellington via the Remutaka Pass and the Hutt Valley, and north to Masterton via Greytown and Carterton and onwards to Woodville.
 SH 53 connects SH 2 and Featherston with Martinborough.

 Featherston is served by Featherston railway station on the Wairarapa Line railway.
 The Wairarapa Connection train serves Featherston on its route between Masterton and Wellington, operating five times daily each way on weekdays and twice daily each way on weekends and public holidays.
 The journey time to Wellington station is just over 60 minutes.